exactchange/drv-core/README.md

 - Peer C offers Peer D _0.002 EMBR_ to echo these transactions
 - Peer D echoes the transactions
 - Peer D offers Peer A _0.001 EMBR_ to verify the block
+- Peer A echoes the transactions
+- Peer A completes the transaction with the required confidence level

 ```
 A → B